AlexanderBil/admin/README.md

 # admin-panel

-This is new admin dashboard for the DCM.
+This is new admin dashboard.

 Single-page application (SPA) that provides client-side rendering.